jetaggart/stream-sms-draft/README.md

     ![](images/stream-chat-type-sms.png)

-### *Want to add App-to-App Chat now?*
->*We're only adding an admin app endpoint in this post.
-For help with adding a customer login for app-to-app communication, check out [this post](https://getstream.io/blog/how-to-capture-leads-from-live-chat-in-hubspot/).*

 ### Add SMS Messages to Existing Channels

 What if your text recipient already started a chat?
-In this case, we need to check for exising `'sms'` chat channels associated with the sender's `phoneNumber`.

-To do so, we will add Stream's [`client.queryChannels()` method](https://getstream.io/chat/docs/query_channels/?language=js) to the `/receive-sms` endpoint.
+In this case, we don't want to create a new channel for every message, we just want to add the message to their existing channel.
+This is why we saved the `phoneNumber` as a `user.id` when we created a channel for the initial SMS response.

+So, let's use Stream's [`client.queryChannels()` method](https://getstream.io/chat/docs/query_channels/?language=js) to look for any channels with `type: sms`, and with a user with `user.id` matching `phoneNumber`.

+`querychannels()` accepts a `filter`, a `sort`, and an optional argument.
+So let's filter our channels by `type: 'sms'`, and specify that only channels with the `member` with `user.id` `phoneNumber` are returned.

+If the array of channels returned is `>=1`, that means this `phoneNumber` already has a channel.
+So, we extract that channel from the array, create the `message` object, and add it to the channel.

 <!-- https://gist.github.com/isaidspaghetti/6b78751a2f08886ee981000e6fa2af88 -->
 ```javascript